SeLite/SeLite.github.io/ExitConfirmationChecker.md

 Here are a few rules of thumb:

   * If you run Selenese commands one by one, beware that the validation is delayed by one command.
-  * Don't have any commands that modify inputs or (re)load the page at the end of a test suite (or a test case, if you run a test case on its own).
+  * Don't have any commands that modify inputs or (re)load the page at the end of a [suite] (or a [case], if you run the case on its own).
   * If you don't use `exitConfirmationCheckerAssert`, ignore error logs unless they increase the error count.

 ### Details ###
 This validates effect of a command only just before running the next command.
 However, it uses configuration present for that next command.
-This can get highly confusing when running multiple test suites via SeLite Run All Favorites, if they have different configuration and the last command of a suite (other than the last suite) modifies an input or (re)loads the page.
+This can get highly confusing when running multiple [suites][suite] via SeLite Run All Favorites, if they have different configuration and the last command of a suite (other than the last suite) modifies an input or (re)loads the page.

-If you run  a whole test case (or test suite), you don't set `exitConfirmationCheckerAssert`, and the previous command fails ExitConfirmationChecker validation, then ExitConfirmationChecker logs an extra error.
+If you run  a whole [case] (or [suite]), you don't set `exitConfirmationCheckerAssert`, and the previous command fails ExitConfirmationChecker validation, then ExitConfirmationChecker logs an extra error.
 That's because of a workaround for [ThirdPartyIssues](ThirdPartyIssues) > [verify\* should show the diff](https://code.google.com/p/selenium/issues/detail?id=1092).
 Otherwise, when you run a single Selenese command (by double-clicking) and the command fails ExitConfirmationChecker validation, there would be no message in the log at all.
 Please vote for that issue and for other [ThirdPartyIssues](ThirdPartyIssues).

 <!--If your page is a result of a redirect, then you need to call `getEval | _SeLiteExitConfirmationChecker.overrideOnBeforeUnload()` before the commmand that causes the redirect.
 TODO implement: Have an optional parameter to indicate number of Selenese commands before the redirect; this is useful if there are structural commands in between, e.g. if/else, for/while...'>-->